-CT Comparison: Toshiba Aquilion RXL and Aquilion 16 and 32-slice
+CT Comparison: Toshiba Aquilion RXL and Aquilion 32 and 16

-In this blog post, you are going to learn all about the Toshiba Aquilion RXL and how it differs from the Toshiba Aquilion 16 and 32-slice.
+In this blog post, you are going to learn all about the Toshiba Aquilion RXL and how it differs from the Toshiba Aquilion 32 and 16.

 The portfolio of the Toshiba Aquilions is quite diverse – You may know the Aquilion 16, 32, 64, and 128.
 And probably also the Aquilion Prime and Aquilion One.